carldamey/discovify/README.md

 Upon opening the app, you will be prompted to authenticate with your Spotify account.
 After doing so, you will be greeted with a search panel on the left, and a results panel on the right.

 ### Searching:
 In the search panel, you can fine-tune what you're looking for based on different song features and genres.
 Alternatively, you can simply press "FOR ME" to have a list of songs curated to your specific tastes fill the results panel.
+The "FOR ME" recommendations are searched with an average of each parameter in your 20 most listened to songs, and then additionally seeded with your 20 most listened to artists.

 ### Recommendation Results:
 Once recommendations are visible, you can scroll through the results panel on the right to view them, clicking on a song will take you to that song's Spotify page, and if you desire, you can click the "CREATE PLAYLIST" button below, to turn your recommendations into a Spotify playlist on your account for you to easily listen to.
 (These playlists are private by default, but can be made public from your Spotify account)